2021 CMLH Fellowships | Applications due Friday, Feb. 26, 2021.

 Who Is Eligible?

 - Full-time Ph.D. or master's students at Carnegie Mellon University.
-Master's students must be enrolled for research for at least 24 credits, or writing a thesis must be part of their degree requirements.
+Master's students must be enrolled for research for at least 24 credits per semester, or writing a thesis must be part of their degree requirements.
 We encourage master's students to contact us to determine their eligibility before they submit their applications.

 - Students with a primary research project related to digital health.
 We welcome applications that involve diverse approaches and disciplines that apply to healthcare, including machine learning, computer science, robotics, language technologies, computational biology, electrical and computer engineering, economics, psychology, sociology, public policy, business administration, law, human-computer interaction, and statistics.

 - Students must be enrolled in the Ph.D. or research-based master's program for a full academic year for the duration of the fellowship.

 - We welcome projects at any stages, both initial and mature.